Rise Authentic Woman!

 But we live in interesting times – the old paradigms are shifting.
 Revolution is in the air.
 More and more writers, artists, filmmakers and thinkers are reclaiming the old female archetypes for themselves and transforming them into characters whose stories we recognise as more truthful and reflective of our own.

-Instead of being uncomfortable tight moulds that women struggle to squeeze into, these new female characters are far more open, flexible and complex.
+Instead of being uncomfortable tight moulds that women struggle to squeeze into, these new female characters are far more open, diverse and complex.
 Authentic.

 They can be playful and sincere at the same time.
 Tormented and compassionate.
 Masculine and feminine.
 Dirty and beautiful.
 Experimental and studious.
 Aggressive and kind.
 Heroine and anti-heroine.
 Trickster and saviour.